hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 Lootika: “There is something more in your case.
 We can see the possible reasons for the late Orissan to pursue you but that girl appears strange – could there be two ghosts here?”
-Somakhya: “That’s a good point\!
+Somakhya: “That’s a good point!
 Since Vidrum’s place was always haunted, and bhūta-s like certain loci, I wonder if that girl was displaced by the Orissan’s ghost who tried to occupy the same locus?”
 Lootika: “In practical terms that possibility makes it quite difficult for us to handle this thing.
 I was thinking that the best way for us to deal with this issue of Vidrum without us going on site to do some